 Now that you know how to play Runeterra Expeditions, you should probably know which champions are the best ones to draft.
-You can look at all of them in our Legends of Runeterra champions guide, and there’s a very handy reference over at Mobalytics that breaks down which cards have the best play rate and win rate.
+You can look at all of them in our Runeterra champions guide, and there’s a very handy reference over at Mobalytics that breaks down which cards have the best play rate and win rate.
 I’ve gone over the options for the six regions and come up with the best option for each one:

 Fiora and Garen see the most play, while Lucian is sadly the most underperforming champion.
 Lux doesn’t see as much play, given her high mana cost, but the win rate is higher than Lucian.
 However, there’s no denying that Fiora and Garen both have stronger win rates and decks that are easier to build around their abilities and win conditions.
 I’d favour Garen over Fiora as the strategy is less reliant on one unit being protected at all times.
 Demacia is one of the more consistent regions, so there’s only one “bad pick”.

 Braum has a surprisingly low play rate despite racking up more wins than the rest of Freljord.
 Anivia seems like a more underrated pick than Tryndamere and has slightly more success.
 Ashe sadly, isn’t picked often and has an abysmal win rate.
 If you can build around stalling your opponent for as long as you can, then Braum seems like the best choice here.

 Zed is picked often thanks to his synergy with other units and champions, but his win rate is only around half.
 Yasuo and Shen seem like the better choices based on their win rates, though I’d argue that Yasuo is the one to build a deck around.
 However, if you got Fiora as your champion of choice in Demacia, Shen is an incredibly strong second champ.
 Karma is just a bit too expensive and doesn’t win all that many games.